Matching Bonus in MLM: How It Works, Benefits, and Implementation

 When built correctly, a matching bonus is one of the most effective tools in an MLM compensation plan.
 It pays for leadership development and strengthens long-term retention within your company.

 As you finalize your plan, remember to include all the key principles mentioned in this article.
-Its important to get details like, commission eligibility, payout caps, etc, configured correctly from the start.

 FAQs